3lackrukh/atlas-softy-pinko-docker/README.md

 # README for Atlas T2 Docker project #3001

-## For Peer Reviewer
-please see included project task notes below, for explanations of my solution implementation to take into consideration when evaluating and scoring.
-Thank you!

 ## Introduction
 This repository contains Docker-related projects to practice and learn about containerization, Docker basics, and microservices architecture.
 Docker is a powerful tool that allows developers to package applications into containers—standalone executable packages that include everything needed to run the application, including the code, runtime, system tools, system libraries, and settings.